 Cell Biology of Genomes

-Defects in genome organization and nuclear architecture are responsible for numerous human diseases including cancer, neurodegenerative disorders, and muscular dystrophies and they have recently been linked to human aging.
-We are using several differentiation and disease models, including embryonic and adult stem cells, to elucidate how genome organization contributes to physiological processes and disease, particularly cancer and aging.
+Defects in genome organization and nuclear architecture are responsible for numerous human diseases including cancer, neurodegenerative disorders, and muscular dystrophies and they have been linked to human aging.
+We are using several differentiation and disease models to elucidate how genome organization contributes to physiological processes and disease, particularly in cancer and aging.

-The Cell Biology of Genomes Group periodically has openings for outstanding postdoctoral fellows.
+The Cell Biology of Genomes Group has an opening for an outstanding postdoctoral fellow to explore synthetic biology and bioengineering approaches to genome organization.
 Please send your C.V. and statement of interest to firstname.lastname@example.org